 It would be a good idea to constantly engage our observation skills by practicing it at home or at work.

-For instance, by looking at an object in order to see more than what we have always seen, or listening to music and trying to hear notes that we have never heard before could be a good beginning towards becoming more observant.
+For instance, looking at an object in order to see more than what we have always seen, or listening to music and trying to hear notes that we have never heard before could be a good beginning towards becoming more observant.